investindex/Advice/README.md

 &nbsp;

 Some people are willing to pay a great deal for financial services.
-They may find the prospect of doing it themselves boring, overwhelming, or too time-consuming.
+They may find the prospect of doing it themselves boring, overwhelming, or not worth their time.
 That's up to you.
 But if you're motivated enough to read a detailed guide like this, it's likely that you should seek professional services only for specific needs that require expertise, rather than broad financial planning and implementation.
 Even if the advice is on creating an investment plan, it's best to consult someone who charges hourly, rather than an advisor who absorbs part of your assets each year.
 Special needs could include tax advice for a complex situation with a [CPA](https://en.wikipedia.org/wiki/Certified_Public_Accountant), or establishment of a trust with an estate planning attorney.

 &nbsp;